craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Heritages.md

 ![[halfling.png]]

 People with a heavy Halfling heritage find themselves in possession of what seems to be some miniaturized version of a human's biology.
 The origins of Halfling people on Alaturmen are commonly understood to be a work of the latent Weave in creative joke-telling.
 It is claimed that one Goblin told a joke to another about a short & greedy cousin, and a Halfling came running up to the pair claiming to be the first Goblin's cousin, and then that Halfling joked about their side of the family, and the rest is history.
+Halfling people are relatively uncommon on Alaturmen, having no homeland of their heritage, they are, however, generally accepted wherever they may be.

 - *Age* You may live for up to 120 years.
 - *Weight* You may weigh anywhere from 40 to 80 pounds.